-Wildleaf’s premium line of skincare products are both clean and organic, which means you won’t be applying dangerous and toxic ingredients on your skin.
+Wildleaf’s premium line of skincare products are both clean and contains organic ingredients, which means you won’t be applying dangerous and toxic ingredients on your skin.

 When skincare products are clean, this means they’re entirely free from any of the aforementioned harmful ingredients, including parabens, formaldehyde, SLS/SLES, and synthetic colors and fragrances.

-As a purveyor of organic skincare, we only use natural and organic ingredients in all of our formulations.
+As a purveyor of clean and safe skincare, we only use natural and organic ingredients in all of our formulations.
 This means your body won’t be absorbing any harmful chemicals, but instead will be absorbing vitamins and nutrients from natural sources.

 Aside from safeguarding your health, your skin will react positively to our premium formulations, giving you the supple, radiant, and blemish-free skin you’ve always desired.